Sveti Stefan Montenegro: History and Luxury

 Things to Do in Sveti Stefan Montenegro

 In addition to simply admiring the island’s views—the one and only attraction in Sveti Stefan and the main reason “normal” people go there—you can do a few other things.

 Sunbathing and Swimming

 This is without question one of the Adriatic’s most photogenic beaches.
 Umbrellas and beach chairs dot the sand while azure blue waters invite you to go for a swim.
 In terms of scenery and setting, it is somewhat similar to Banje Beach in Dubrovnik, Croatia, which is, incidentally, only two hours away by car.

 Even though it’s the most casual place you’ll find there, it is still on the pricier side, especially for Montenegro, which is generally pretty affordable.
 The restaurant overlooks the beach and the island behind it, and it’s a nearly perfect setting.
-Also, if you happen to be traveling with children, there’s a fantastic and free playground nearby.
+Also, if you happen to be traveling with children, there’s a fantastic free playground nearby.

-Sveti Stefan is one of Montenegro’s star attractions, a place that simply must be included in your itinerary.
+Sveti Stefan is one of Montenegro’s star attractions, a place that must be included in your itinerary.
 Located just to the south of Budva and a beautiful drive from the Bay of Kotor, this makes for a great road trip.
 Additionally, Lake Skadar and Podgorica lie within easy driving distance as well.